sid3345/Drowsiness_Detection/readme.md

 This code can detect your eyes and alert when the user is drowsy.

 ## Applications
-This can be used by riders who tend to drive for a longer period of time that may lead to accidents
+This can be used by drivers, especially truck drivers who tend to drive for a longer period of time that may lead to accidents

 ### Code Requirements